Homeschooling in NC

-Homeschools in North Carolina are under the jurisdiction of the Department of Non Public Education which administers the requirements of the North Carolina General Statutes governing both conventional non-public schools (private schools) and homeschools.
+Homeschools in North Carolina are under the jurisdiction of the Division of Non Public Education which administers the requirements of the North Carolina General Statutes governing both conventional non-public schools (private schools) and homeschools.

 Two household schools are permitted.
 The home school academic instructional setting must always meet the home school legal definition of G.S.
 115C-563(a) and is limited to students from no more than two households.”